cakwok/Cisco-Tender-Response-Bot/README.md

 TenderBot 1.0 supports information returned by .html format

-Operation Manual
+Setup
 ----------------
-1. Modify the inventory list at

-eg, adding a new inventory from
+Edit inventory at the inventory list.  eg, To add a new inventory, append the model to the list.

 ```
 inventory = ["Cisco 9400 C9400-SUP-1XL-Y", "Cisco Catalyst 9600 Series Supervisor Engine 1", "Cisco 9800-80",